Secretariat Stakes

 The Secretariat Stakes is a Grade II American Thoroughbred horse race for three-year-olds over a distance of one mile on the turf.
 The event was originally raced at Arlington Park in Arlington Heights, Illinois as a supporting stakes race on the Arlington Million racing program.

 Churchill Downs, whose parent company owns the land of the defunct Arlington Park racetrack, originally planned to run the Secretariat Stakes in 2022, but the race was not run due to issues with the Churchill Downs turf course.
-The 2023 race was re-scheduled to be run at Churchill-owned Colonial Downs in Virginia.
+The 2023 race was rescheduled to be run at Churchill-owned Colonial Downs in Virginia.

 History

 Precursor — Arlington Invitational

 In 1973, after Secretariat became the first U.S. Triple Crown winner in twenty five years, many race tracks wanted to have him race at their tracks.
 Arlington racetrack management offered to run him in the American Derby but it was too soon after his Belmont Stakes victory.
 Instead, management established an event that would enhance Secretariat's connections.
 This event was called the Arlington Invitational with $125,000 stakes offered in order to showcase Secretariat to Chicago racing fans and it was held 30 June 1973.
 A crowd of 41,223 witnessed seeing the three challengers grouped as a single betting entry at 6–1 and Secretariat was 1–20 odds-on which created a minus pool of $17,941.
 Secretariat won the 1 1/8 miles race by nine lengths in 1:47 flat, just 1/5 off the track record set by Damascus with My Gallant and Our Native running second and third respectively.
 Both of these horses had lost to the champion in the Triple Crown series.
 The performance produced a lasting impression on Arlington Park management.